Skip to content

 Step 3: Create consumer fronting loan application

-After collecting the mandatory personal information from the customer and creating a person resource, you must collect additional information from the customer related to the consumer fronting loan application, and pass them to Solaris using the following endpoint.
+After collecting the mandatory personal information and creating a person resource, you must collect additional information related to the loan application and pass it to Solaris using the following endpoint.

 POST Create consumer fronting loan application

-This endpoint creates a consumer fronting loan application and assigns it to the person with the person_id specified in the request URL.
-The fronting loan application includes all the required information about the customer, such as applicant information, credit record, account snapshot, loan information, and the customer's IBAN, which Solaris' credit scorer uses to initiate a series of credit checks.
+This endpoint creates a consumer fronting loan application.
+The application includes all required information (applicant info, credit record, loan terms, IBAN) which Solaris' credit scorer uses to initiate credit checks.

-• credit_record_id: The unique ID of a credit record created for the customer.
+• credit_record_id: The ID of the credit record created for the customer.

 Request URL